-PSD takes all reasonable steps to assure that employees receive the correct amount of pay in each paycheck and that employees are paid promptly on the scheduled payday.
-In the unlikely event that there is an error in the amount of pay, the employee should promptly bring the discrepancy to the attention of the Payroll office so that corrections can be made as quickly as possible.
+In the unlikely event that there is an error in the amount of pay, the employee should promptly bring the discrepancy to the attention of Payroll so that corrections can be made as quickly as possible.

-Once overpayments or underpayments are identified, they will be corrected in the next regular paycheck.
+Once overpayments or underpayments are identified, they will be corrected in the next regular pay.